Moneysupermarket.com Group (LON:MONY) Rating Reiterated by Peel Hunt

-Peel Hunt reaffirmed their add rating on shares of Moneysupermarket.com Group (LON:MONY) in a report published on Tuesday, LSE.Co.UK reports.
-Peel Hunt currently has a GBX 310 ($4.05) price target on the stock.
+Moneysupermarket.com Group (LON:MONY)‘s stock had its “add” rating restated by equities research analysts at Peel Hunt in a report released on Tuesday, Digital Look reports.
+They currently have a GBX 310 ($4.05) price target on the stock.
+Peel Hunt’s price objective would indicate a potential upside of 40.78% from the stock’s current price.

-MONY has been the topic of a number of other reports.
-Royal Bank of Canada raised their target price on Moneysupermarket.com Group from GBX 270 ($3.53) to GBX 280 ($3.66) and gave the company a sector perform rating in a research report on Thursday, July 22nd.
-Shore Capital restated a buy rating on shares of Moneysupermarket.com Group in a research report on Tuesday.
-Finally, Peel Hunt restated an add rating and set a GBX 310 ($4.05) target price on shares of Moneysupermarket.com Group in a research report on Tuesday.
-Three equities research analysts have rated the stock with a hold rating and four have given a buy rating to the stock.
-Based on data from MarketBeat, Moneysupermarket.com Group has a consensus rating of Buy and a consensus price target of GBX 310 ($4.05).
+Other equities research analysts have also issued research reports about the company.
+Royal Bank of Canada upped their target price on Moneysupermarket.com Group from GBX 270 ($3.53) to GBX 280 ($3.66) and gave the company a “sector perform” rating in a research note on Thursday, July 22nd.
+Shore Capital reissued a “buy” rating on shares of Moneysupermarket.com Group in a research note on Tuesday.
+Three research analysts have rated the stock with a hold rating and five have given a buy rating to the company.
+According to MarketBeat, Moneysupermarket.com Group has a consensus rating of “Buy” and a consensus target price of GBX 305 ($3.98).

 About Moneysupermarket.com Group